Sbanks2/SQL_Bike_Share/README.md

 ![image](https://github.com/Sbanks2/SQL_Bike_Share/assets/145416068/5de46efd-31d7-4629-9a07-670d73eceadd)

-#### Insight #4: Again, annual members are mid-week riders and casual riders are weekend road warriors
+#### Insight #4: Again, annual members are mid-week riders, and casual riders are weekend road warriors
-Annual members ride consistent durations throughout the week and have slightly longer durations on the weekend indicating that they may use the bikes for fun and entertainment.
-Casual riders vary in their ride durations throughout the week with the most consistent days being Tuesday through Thursday.
-Ride durations peak on the weekends indicating that they use the bikes more for fun and entertainment on those days.
+Annual members ride for consistent durations throughout the week and have slightly longer rides on the weekends, indicating that they may use the bikes for leisure and entertainment.
+Casual riders vary in their ride durations throughout the week, with the most consistent days being Tuesday through Thursday.
+Ride durations peak on the weekends, indicating that they use the bikes more for fun and entertainment on those days.
 <br>
 <br>